tt-bot-dev/tt.bot/README.md

 # Creating events/commands
 Refer to [EVENTS.md](./EVENTS.md) or [COMMANDS.md](./COMMANDS.md).

-# Development
+# Running the bot
-As the name says, the bot is still in development.
-You can help recreating all [TTtie Bot](https://github.com/TTtie/TTtie-Bot) commands by submitting a pull request.
+The bot uses asynchronous methods, so the run command is `node --harmony run.js`